Veridise/veridise-docs/zkvanguard/detectors/uc-subcmp-inputs.md

 to constraint `m > n`.
-A very similar example is presented in the discussion of the [unconstrained subcomponent outputs](./uc-subcmp-outputs.md) detector, but the implementation of the `Diff` detector differs slightly.
+A very similar example is presented in the discussion of the [unconstrained subcomponent outputs](./uc-subcmp-outputs.md) detector, but the implementation of the `Diff` component differs slightly.

 <details open>
 <summary><b>uc_subcmp_input_bug.circom</b></summary>